brefphp/laravel-bridge/README.md

 If you want to create the SQS queue manually, you will need to set that variable either via `serverless.yml` or the `.env` file.

+**Watch out**: in the example above, we set the full SQS queue URL in the `SQS_QUEUE` variable.
+If you set only the queue name (which is also valid), you will need to set the `SQS_PREFIX` environment variable too.

 #### Laravel

 First, you need to configure [Laravel Queues](https://laravel.com/docs/7.x/queues) to use the SQS queue.